-- February 2, 2024 at noon - The entire SEFA submission must be received by the deadline. - The proposal and excel budget document must be sent via email to kara.osipovitch@cityofrochester.gov.
+- February 3, 2025 at noon. - The entire SEFA submission must be received by the deadline.
+Any submission that includes an incomplete application or insufficient supporting documentation may be eliminated from consideration. - The proposal and excel budget document must be sent via email to kara.osipovitch@cityofrochester.gov.